Beshoy-Hezky/Piraten-Kapern-Game-Simulator/logbook.md

 1. Simulate a whole game
 2. Same thing 42 games then calculate an average.
 3. Finished up the MVP today with 42 Simulations and the given strategy

+19-01-2023
+1. Worked on adding logging into the program
+2. Will work on fixing access specifiers